Moizahmad496/Parabank-Automation-Project-/README.md

 - Bill pay and tracking the transaction ID
 - Account Overview – Validating account details and transactions
 - UI Checks – Ensuring page elements load and display correctly
+-  Pipeline Workflow with cypress configuration  - on every code push the workflow runs itself , which helps in Regression